How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 And when patients feel judged, they may not trust their doctors — and get the health care they need.
 Not only are we doctors doing a lousy job helping our patients lose weight, but also our stigmatizing behavior may stop patients with obesity from getting other preventative care.

 Teen girls with obesity, for example, are less likely to get the HPV vaccine than normal-weight teens, according to a study published in January 2019.
 This puts them at an increased risk for cervical cancer.
-When asked what they'd do if a doctor described their child's weight in a stigmatizing way, nearly a quarter of parents in a 2011 study said they would simply avoid future medical appointments.
+When asked what they would do if a doctor described their child's weight in a stigmatizing way, nearly a quarter of parents in a 2011 study said they would simply avoid future medical appointments.

 So I set out to learn how doctors can be more thoughtful when we care for kids with obesity.
 If we can help our patients feel comfortable when they come to see us, maybe we can chip away at some of the health disparities they face — and help them fight obesity-related diseases like high blood pressure and diabetes.